Judicial Interpretation [2025] No. 5

 (4) Other serious circumstances.

-The "amount of loss" resulting from trade secret infringement under this Interpretation shall be determined according to the following methods:
+Rule 18 The "amount of loss" resulting from trade secret infringement under this Interpretation shall be determined according to the following methods:

-(2) Where a trade secret obtained from the right holder through improper means is subsequently disclosed, used, or permitted to be used by others, the amount of loss may be determined based on the right holder's actual profit losses due to the infringement; however, if such calculated loss is lower than the reasonable licensing fee for the trade secret, the reasonable licensing fee shall instead be applied;
+(2) Where a trade secret obtained from the rights holder through improper means is subsequently disclosed, used, or permitted to be used by others, the amount of loss may be determined based on the rights holder's actual profit losses due to the infringement; however, if such calculated loss is lower than the reasonable licensing fee for the trade secret, the reasonable licensing fee shall instead be applied;

 (5) Where the trade secret infringement results in the trade secret becoming publicly known or ceasing to exist, the amount of loss may be determined based on the commercial value of such trade secret.
 The commercial value of a trade secret may be comprehensively determined based on factors including the research and development costs of such trade secret and the benefits derived from the exploitation of such trade secret.

-In criminal proceedings, where a party, defense counsel, litigation representative, or non-party participant submits a written application requesting confidentiality measures for evidence or materials containing trade secrets or other confidential business information, the court shall, based on the circumstances of the case, implement necessary confidentiality measures.
+Rule 21 In criminal proceedings, where a party, defense counsel, litigation representative, or non-party participant submits a written application requesting confidentiality measures for evidence or materials containing trade secrets or other confidential business information, the court shall, based on the circumstances of the case, implement necessary confidentiality measures.
 These may include requiring litigation participants to sign and execute confidentiality undertakings.

-Whoever knowingly assists another in committing intellectual property crimes by engaging in any of the following acts shall be deemed an accomplice to the crime, unless otherwise provided by laws or judicial interpretations:
+Rule 22 Whoever knowingly assists another in committing intellectual property crimes by engaging in any of the following acts shall be deemed an accomplice to the crime, unless otherwise provided by laws or judicial interpretations:

 (1) Providing major raw materials, auxiliary materials, semi-finished products, packaging materials, machinery and equipment, labels and identifiers, production technology, formulas or other assistance for the production or manufacture of infringing products;